janhieber/dotfiles/README.md

 ```
 It'll ask you before deleting your files ;)

-This is how the desktop looks like.
+This is how the desktop looks like
+(yes I like pastel colors, the oldschool look and a minimal prompt)

 ![preview](https://raw.githubusercontent.com/janhieber/dotfiles/master/scrot.png)

 # before you ask